Prathicksha02/CyberSecurity_Task3/README.md

 2. Registered for a free activation code and completed Nessus setup.
 3. Found the IP addresses of my Linux machines using: ip a
-4.Created a Basic Network Scan in Nessus, targeting both Linux machine IPs.
+4. Created a Basic Network Scan in Nessus, targeting both Linux machine IPs.
-5.Started the scan and waited for it to complete (25 minutes).
+5. Started the scan and waited for it to complete (25 minutes).
-6.Reviewed the scan results for vulnerabilities and severity.
+6. Reviewed the scan results for vulnerabilities and severity.
-7.Identified key vulnerabilities:
+7. Identified key vulnerabilities:
     --DNS Cache Snooping
     --ICMP Timestamp response enabled
     --Untrusted SSL Certificate
     --SMB Signing not required
-8.Saved the full scan report as a PDF from the Nessus web interface.
+8. Saved the full scan report as a PDF from the Nessus web interface.
-   Report pdf is included here: Vulnerability-Assessment-Task3.pdf 9.Took relevant screenshots of the scan summary and vulnerabilities.
+     Report pdf is included here: Vulnerability-Assessment-Task3.pdf
+9. Took relevant screenshots of the scan summary and vulnerabilities.
      Screenshots pdf is included here: Screenshots_task3.pdf

 ## Outcomes